jeremycherfas/user/pages/03.blog/190.happy-fornacalia-everyone/default.md

         - blog
     tag:
         - 'Bread & Cheese'
+header_image: '0'
 ---

 _Originally published on 17 February 2010, not much has changed, so I'll just give it a new date.
-And link to my offering: [Cornbread for Fornacalia](http://www.fornacalia.com/2017/cornbread-for-fornacalia/)
+And link to my offering: [Cornbread for Fornacalia](http://www.fornacalia.com/2017/cornbread-for-fornacalia/)_

 ![The frieze of the baker's tomb](frieze.jpg){.center}